We are the country's leading internet

 most any other type of unusual

-antique pressing irons, both American & European.
+features that make them very desirable.
 We are always interested in unusual fluting irons, goffer irons, and gas or fuel heated irons.
-We are also always looking
+We are always looking

 for unusual patented antique flat irons or sadirons that have unusual